jtskxx/Jetski-Qubic-Pool/README.md

 ➡️The pool applies a 6% fee to the total rewards earned by the computors.
 This fee covers the costs of operating our Qubic computer nodes, which are hosted in a data center, as well as management expenses.

-➡️This version of the Qli miner comes preconfigured to link up with the pool.
+➡️This version comes preconfigured to link up with the pool.
 You just need to update your alias with your account name and your worker's name.

 For instance: "ACCOUNTNAME-WORKERNAME"